sreejithkchandran/ProacAlert/README.md

 Important Notes.

-1)This application required internet connectivity to download data feed from NVD NIST.
+1)This application requires internet connectivity to download data feed from NVD NIST.

-2)This application required 7zip command line installed/extracted in C:\Program Files
+2)This application requires 7zip command line installed/extracted in C:\Program Files

 3)Do not remove any files from the application directory.

-4)Make sure to tune properly otherwise you will receive every alerts that can be annoying.
+4)Make sure to tune properly otherwise you will receive every alert, which can be annoying.

+Please reach me out via my email sreeju_kc@hotmail.com if you have any queries.